 If there are weak points in this book it is that Chan & Ridley insufficiently explain how the WHO functions and how it is virtually powerless to enforce anything (something MacKenzie explained better in COVID-19).
 Furthermore, the authors do not explore the possibility that we might never find a satisfactory answer.
 Whether lab leak or spillover, there has been plenty of time to destroy crucial evidence if somebody wanted to cover up their tracks.
 Will another enquiry really get to the bottom of this?
 And what counts as satisfactory evidence?

 Viral was published only six weeks after What Really Happened In Wuhan.
 I suspect that thanks to Chan’s involvement, Viral is stronger on the technical coverage.
-And this is hardly going to be the last word on this topic, Quammen mentioned he is working on a new book on coronaviruses.
+And this is hardly going to be the last word on this topic, David Quammen’s book Breathless was published in October 2022.
 I will be following further developments with much interest.
 In the meantime, if you want to understand why people are arguing about the origin of COVID-19, Viral provides an in-depth and measured look at what we do and do not know.

 * Including, yes, Laos.
 After the publication of Viral, some journalists touted the finding of the closest match yet to SARS-CoV-2 in Laos bats as undermining the book’s central premise.
 Except that, as Ridley explains in this extensive interview, the WIV also sampled bats here.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.